atracy23/GitLab/README.md

 ### Option 2: Use GitHub Desktop
 1. Select the green "Code" button at the top-right of the repository and copy the repository's URL address under the HTTPS section.
-2. Select "Clone Repository from the Internet" or go to File -> Clone Repository.
+2. In GitHub Desktop, select "Clone Repository from the Internet" or go to File -> Clone Repository.
 3. Under the URL section, paste the repository's HTTPS URL and choose the location under Local path where you would like to clone the repository.
 4. Select *Clone*.